Turn that thrift store ficus plant into a bargain faux magnolia wreath.

 After the “surgery”, this was leftover~

 *Affiliate links and we could earn from qualifying purchases.
 Please see our full Disclosure Policy HERE.

 I already had a Styrofoam wreath from another project so I gave it a whirl.

 - Using wire cutters, I removed all the leaves from the stems.
-(If you didn’t recently give your Ficus a trim, you can find leaves here reasonably or at your local craft store.)
+(If you didn’t recently give your Ficus a trim, you can find leaves via Amazon, or you can use other thrift store artificial plants.)